mukul-rathi/old-personal-website/posts/beginner-code-style-testing/index.md

 excerpt: A beginner's guide to testing and enforcing good code style across multiple languages.
 image: ./tests.png
 caption: Example output of Travis CI build
+FAQs:
+  [
+    {
+      question: "Why should I test my code?",
+      answer:
+        "Tests stop future you (or anyone for that matter) from breaking the code you're writing now - think of them as like a contract.
+Automating tests and style will save you sooo much time over the long run, as you can easily debug your code, since you know which tests are failing.

+        ",
+    },
+    {
+      question: "Why use code style guides?",
+      answer:
+        "Consider how you might layout something as simple as `import` statements.
+Perhaps you might choose to write your imports in alphabetical order, whilst another person groups them based on use.
+With functions, one person might swear by lambda functions, whilst another prefers to name all their functions, no matter how small.

+        All of these small idiomatic decisions can lead to vastly differing code style between the developers on a project - imagine trying to review someone else's code with completely different layout preferences!
+It makes it hard to understand the codebase, since layout styles differ from one file to the next.
+        ",
+    },
+    {
+      question: "How should I write documentation for my code?",
+      answer:
+        "This should describe what the module/class/function does, not how you implemented it (since you might change that).
+Put yourself in the shoes of the person who might be calling your module/class/function - just like how you would read documentation for a library you'd use.
+This applies across languages - the two examples below are for Python and Java.

+        ",
+    },
+        {
+      question: "What are linters?",
+      answer:
+        " Linters such as Pylint for Python and ESlint for JavaScript are programs that check your code to see if it adheres to the conventions.

+        Linters actually go even futher as a static code analysis tool - they have heuristics to spot programming errors before you run your code e.g. mistyping variables, unused imports/variables, duplicated code.
+For dynamically typed languages like Python and Javascript, this is especially useful as there are no compiler checks.
+",
+},
+{
+question: "How do I format my code to look good?",
+answer:
+"
+Auto-formatters like YAPF and Prettier do this automatically for you!
+It is well worth setting these formatters up in your IDE and/or in a Git pre-commit hook since it is then automated and you get pretty-looking code for free!
+Once you set up auto-formatting on saving a file, you can't go back to manual formatting!

+        ",
+    },
+    {
+      question: "How should I test my code?",
+      answer:
+        "The simplest tests are where you test one component / method in your code in isolation - these are called unit-tests. good rule of thumb is to write your test like a story (it should read like English).
+The test name should be descriptive: it should reflect what you are testing and what you are expecting e.g. `ageInDaysAtBirthIsZero()`

+The test should follow 3 steps:
+Arrange input,
+Act on method being tested,
+Assert a single property
+        ",
+    },
+    {
+      question: "What is code test coverage?",
+      answer:
+        "Test coverage measures how well your tests cover your code - it's no good if you've got lots of tests but none of them cover a particular else branch, or if you haven't deal with edge cases in inputs.

+Whilst 100% coverage doesn't guarantee the absence of bugs (nothing does), it means you've been thorough.

+        ",
+    },
+    {
+      question: "How should I test my code?",
+      answer:
+        "now that we have discussed good code quality, testing and test coverage, we would like to ensure this is enforced across the repository.

+We talked about incrementally coding up some functionality and writing tests for that - wouldn't it be nice if our Git repository automatically ran our test suite on our committed changes to check we hadn't broken anything?
+        ",
+    },{
+          question: "What is Continuous Integration?",
+      answer:
+        "
+        Continuous Integration enforces good code quality, testing and test coverage across the repository, by automatically running our test suite on each committed change to check we hadn't broken anything.

+        GitHub actually has test suites that integrate well with it, such as Travis CI.
+        ",
+    },
+]
 ---

 ## Bug-free code is a myth when working at scale